mikiec84/hubot-moxtra/README.md

 ## Running your Hubot

-To run your server, first you have to set up some Environment Variables:
+To run your server, first you have to set up the following Environment Variables.
+It can either be done using .env file or through the command line at the time you are starting the server.

     HUBOT_MOXTRA_CLIENTID=your_client_id
     HUBOT_MOXTRA_SECRET=your_secret
     HUBOT_MOXTRA_ENV=[SANDBOX | DEVELOPMENT]

 In order to get the values for those variable, first you will need to [create a Bot][createbot] in Moxtra Platform.
 It will provide you the Client ID and the Client Secret.
 You will not complete the Bot creation process until we have the server running into a HTTPS url.
-So, for now, just get the Client ID and the Client Secret.
+So, for now, just get the Client ID and the Client Secret from Moxtra Bot creation screen.

 Now you can run the following command to run your server:

     % HUBOT_MOXTRA_CLIENTID=your_client_id HUBOT_MOXTRA_SECRET=your_secret HUBOT_MOXTRA_ENV=SANDBOX  bin/hubot -a moxtra

+If you created the Environment Variables in the .env file you just need to run the following command:

+    % bin/hubot -a moxtra

 At this point you will have the server running the default Hubot, but it's not connect to your Moxtra Binder yet.